 In fact, as you walk around the walls, just look out over the terracotta roofs to see that the whole of Old Town is basically King’s Landing!

 Minčeta Tower (Tvrđava Minčeta)

 This tower is on the North corner of the Old Town, at the highest point of the wall.
 It’s a really beautiful tower, used in Game of Thrones as the exterior of House of Undying in Qarth.
 Remember when Daenerys goes here in season 2 to search for her kidnapped dragons?
 Now’s the time for your best Khaleesi impression!

-Lokrum island is only a 15 minute ferry ride from Dubrovnik, and whilst the boat is packed, the island is pleasantly quiet.
+Lokrum island is only a 15 minute ferry ride from Dubrovnik.
+Whilst the boat is packed, the island is pleasantly quiet.
 The ferry costs 40kn per ticket, which you can buy at the port itself either in advance or on the day.
 Once you land on the island, make sure you explore the whole thing, not just the Game of Thrones parts!

 Benedictine Monastery Of St Mary (Benediktinski samostan)

-The ruined monastery on Lokrum is one of the most beautiful spots in Dubrovnik, with bedraggled but proud columns holding up a long gone roof, and the overgrown garden spilling across the walls.
+The ruined monastery on Lokrum is one of the most beautiful spots in Dubrovnik.
+The bedraggled but proud columns hold up a long-gone roof, and the overgrown garden spill across the walls.

 It is also the setting for Qarth.
 The sculpted maze is the location of the party in season 2 where Daenerys Targaryen meets the Undying Ones, the highest ranking warlocks of Qarth.
 The monastery itself really is stunning, and would be worth visiting anyway!

 Make sure you don’t miss the Game of Thrones exhibition!
 It’s hidden in the monastery, complete with behind the scenes videos and a real Iron Throne to snap yourself in.